micro/micro/docs/reference/README.md

 handle the decoding of the message body yourself.
 Events could have large payloads so we don't want to unnecessarily decode where you may just want to hand off to a storage system.

+#### Example

+The [Chat Service](https://github.com/micro/services/tree/master/chat) examples usage of the events service, leveraging both the stream and store functions.

 ### Network

 The network is a service to service network for request proxying